getgauge/taiko/docs/taiko_in_docker.md

 docker run  --rm -it -v ${PWD}/reports:/gauge/reports gauge-taiko
 ```

-The reports will be available on the host machine in the gauge-reports directory after the run.
+The reports will be available on the host machine in the `reports` directory after the run.

 ## View Reports